 Note: FRC will be using the new roboRIO controller starting in 2015.

-FRC will be using the NI cRIO-FRC II controller again for the 2013 season, NI continues its commitment to FIRST and FIRST teams by working to make technology more accessible and affordable to FRC teams.
-The cRIO-FRC II is lighter, smaller, and less expensive than the previous 8 slot cRIO-FRC.
-FRC-II controllers will ship in rookie kits and will include three modules (a 9403, a 9201, and a 9472).
+FRC used the NI cRIO-FRC II controller for the FRC 2010-2014 seasons.
+The cRIO-FRC II was lighter, smaller, and less expensive than the previous 8 slot cRIO-FRC.
+FRC-II controllers shiped in rookie kits and will include three modules (a 9403, a 9201, and a 9472).